ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/07-analysing-binary-search.md

 but there are faster ones with complexity $O(n\log(n))$, as you will see [Chapter @sec:sorting-2].
 So there's a tradeoff here -- to be able to search the array efficiently we need to keep it sorted.

-Sequential search is not much of a problem if it is something we only have to do just a handful of times, but if we plan to search repeatedly in our array it is definitely worth the work to sort it once and for all.
+Linear search is not much of a problem if it is something we only have to do just a handful of times, but if we plan to search repeatedly in our array it is definitely worth the work to sort it once and for all.

 However, keeping an array sorted can be very costly if want to be able to insert and delete elements.